Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 ##### Mobeus Dragon Cloth™ [1, 2¤]

-One of the top sellers for this boutique brand is their patented dragon cloth.
+One of the top sellers for this boutique brand is their patented Dragon Cloth.
 Under normal conditions it's a soft and pliable as ordinary cloth, but upon sudden impact the reactive nanofibers in the cloth hardens to absorb the attack.
 It works against nearly every kind of attack but it loses its protective qualities quickly when subject to too much force.
 However, what makes Dragon Cloth worth its exorbitant price is its self-repairing design.
 If allowed to rest, it's protective qualities will return.

 Elite corp mercs also like it for its resilience.
 You make quite an impression when you walk away from a grenade explosion with you clothes still in immaculate condition.